Financial Aid

 Gather documents needed to apply.

 • FSA ID: Visit studentaid.gov to create or manage your FSA ID.
-Students along with other FAFSA contributors must have an FSA ID.
+Students and other FAFSA contributors must have an FSA ID.
 Details on who is considered a contributor and how to create an FSA ID can be found below.

 • Social Security number